 Miscellaneous.
-Each party represents and warrants to the other party that (i) it has the requisite corporate authority to enter into and perform this Agreement, (ii) this Agreement constitutes its legally binding obligation, enforceable in accordance with its terms, and (iii) its execution and performance under this Agreement, including its disclosure of Confidential Information to the Recipient, will not result in a breach of any obligation to any third party or infringe or otherwise violate any third party’s rights.
+Each party represents and warrants to the other party that (i) it has the requisite corporate authority to enter into and perform this Agreement, (ii) this Agreement constitutes its legally binding obligation, enforceable in accordance with its terms, and (iii) its execution and performance under this Agreement, including its disclosure of Confidential Information to the the Receiving Party, will not result in a breach of any obligation to any third party or infringe or otherwise violate any third party’s rights.
 This Agreement shall be governed by, enforced under, and construed and interpreted in accordance with, the laws of Texas without reference to conflict of laws principles.
 If any provision of this Agreement is found by a proper authority to be unenforceable or invalid such unenforceability or invalidity shall not render this Agreement unenforceable or invalid as a whole and in such event, such provision shall be changed and interpreted so as to best accomplish the objectives of such unenforceable or invalid provision within the limits of applicable law.
 Neither party will assign or transfer any rights or obligations under this Agreement, including by operation of law, without the prior written consent of the other party.
-The Agreement and its Supplements are the complete and exclusive agreement regarding the disclosure of Confidential Information between the parties, and replace any prior oral or written communications between the parties regarding Confidential Information.
+This Agreement represents the complete and exclusive agreement regarding the disclosure of Confidential Information between the parties, and replaces any prior oral or written communications between the parties regarding Confidential Information.
 This Agreement may be signed in multiple copies, each of which shall constitute the same instrument.
 Once completely executed, any reproduction of this Agreement made by reliable means shall be considered an original.

-, all claims and matters in question arising out of this agreement or the relationship between the parties created by this agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
-The arbitration shall be administered by the American Arbitration Association ("AAA").
-There shall be three arbitrators.
-Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
-The two arbitrators so designated shall elect a third arbitrator.
-If any party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
-It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

 In Witness Whereof, the parties hereto have caused this Non-Disclosure Agreement to be executed as of the date first set forth above.